Sunday 20 Jan 2019, 8pmPurcell Room, London

 Gripping music by two composers, Dai Fujikura and Andrew Norman, who are fast becoming leading lights of their generation.

-American composer Andrew Norman recently won the Grawemeyer Award for Music Competition and is known for the unique sound-worlds he creates.
+American composer Andrew Norman recently won the Grawemeyer Award for Music Composition and is known for the unique sound-worlds he creates.

 Dai Fujikura, from Japan, has established himself as an important voice in orchestral music with a number of commissions from across Europe and Asia.